angzeli/pytorch-fundamentals/roadmap.md

 After Bayesian Optimisation, there are several natural directions this project can continue toward.

+Some directions stay close to BO and deepen the optimisation side.

+Others branch outward into machine learning, scientific computing, or real experimental workflow design.

-These directions may develop **outside this repository**, as separate but related projects, depending on whether the focus shifts more toward machine learning workflows or scientific computing and visual communication.
+These directions may develop inside this repository or become separate but related projects, depending on the final scope.

+---

+## Option A — Even More Advanced Bayesian Optimisation Topics

+This path continues deeper into modern BO research.

+Part 6 introduced several advanced BO settings, but there are still many important extensions that could form a more specialised continuation.

+Possible topics include:

+- trust-region Bayesian Optimisation,
+- high-dimensional BO with embeddings or additive structure,
+- constrained BO with probabilistic feasibility models,
+- multi-task and transfer BO,
+- preference-based BO,
+- entropy-search-style acquisition functions,
+- robust BO under distribution shift,
+- batch and asynchronous BO at larger scale,
+- and BO with more expressive surrogate models beyond standard GPs.

+This direction is natural if the project continues toward a more research-facing BO curriculum.

+The emphasis would shift from understanding major BO workflow types to studying specialised methods that solve harder modelling and decision-making problems.

+---

+## Option B — Realistic Interactive BO Workflows

+This path moves from tutorial-scale BO examples toward realistic optimisation systems that interact with users, data files, and experimental feedback.

+Instead of only running synthetic objective functions, the workflow would start to resemble an actual optimisation campaign.

+Possible topics include:

+- interactive BO notebooks that ask the user to enter experimental results,
+- persistent experiment logs using CSV or database files,
+- resume-safe BO campaigns,
+- candidate review and rejection workflows,
+- human-in-the-loop judgement and annotation,
+- multi-user experiment tracking,
+- integration with laboratory or simulation outputs,
+- and reproducible reporting of optimisation progress.

+This direction is especially natural if the goal is to make BO practically usable for real scientific projects.

+The emphasis would be less on new acquisition functions and more on building the surrounding workflow that makes BO operational.

+In other words, this path asks:

+> **how do we turn BO from an algorithm into a usable experimental decision system?**

+---

-## Option A — Applied Machine Learning with PyTorch
+## Option C — Applied Machine Learning with PyTorch

 This path moves from optimisation and modelling foundations toward broader machine learning workflows.

+The repository already builds strong foundations in tensors, autograd, optimisation, and uncertainty-aware modelling.

+A natural next step would be to study how those ideas appear in practical machine learning pipelines.

 Possible topics include:

-- datasets and data pipelines,
+- datasets and data loaders,
-- training loops and validation,
+- training and validation loops,
+- loss functions and metrics,
-- practical model development,
+- regularisation and model selection,
+- neural network architectures,
+- representation learning,
+- uncertainty-aware prediction,
-- and architecture-level reasoning.
+- and practical model debugging.

-This direction is a natural continuation if the project grows toward predictive modelling, representation learning, or applied machine learning more broadly.
+This direction is natural if the project grows toward predictive modelling, applied ML, or modern PyTorch model development more broadly.

+The emphasis would shift from optimisation as decision-making to learning useful representations and predictive models from data.

 ---

-## Option B — Scientific Visualisation and Data Analysis with matplotlib
+## Option D — Scientific Visualisation and Data Analysis with Matplotlib

 This path develops the communication and analysis side of scientific computing.

+Many parts of the repository already rely on visualisation to explain tensors, gradients, optimisation dynamics, surrogate models, and BO trajectories.

+A dedicated visualisation track could turn that into a standalone skill set.

 Possible topics include:

-- publication-quality figures,
+- publication-quality scientific figures,
-- advanced plotting and layout techniques,
+- advanced matplotlib layouts,
-- diagnostic visualisation,
+- uncertainty bands and diagnostic plots,
+- visualising optimisation trajectories,
+- comparing experimental campaigns,
+- plotting high-dimensional summaries,
-- and reproducible data-analysis workflows.
+- and building reproducible data-analysis notebooks.

 This direction is especially natural if the project continues to emphasise scientific interpretation, experiment analysis, and research presentation.

+The emphasis would be on making computational results understandable, persuasive, and reproducible.

 ---